rncm-prism/PRiSM-MusicGestureRecognition/README.md

 ## Installation

-1. Visit the [GitHub release page](https://github.com/rncm-prism/PRiSM-MusicGestureRecognition/releases) for PRiSM Music Gesture Recognition.
+1. Visit the [GitHub release page](https://github.com/rncm-prism/PRiSM-MusicGestureRecognition/releases) for PRiSM Audio Gesture Recognition.
 2. Download the [latest software package](https://github.com/rncm-prism/PRiSM-MusicGestureRecognition/releases/download/v0.3/PRiSM_MGR_v0.3.zip) compatible with your system.
 (Currently available for **macOS** only.)
 3. Unzip and move the application to your Applications folder.
-4. Open PRiSM Music Gesture Recognition from your Applications.
+4. Open PRiSM Audio Gesture Recognition from your Applications.

    *Troubleshooting*: If you encounter a security warning, please refer to [Apple's guide on opening an app from an unidentified developer](https://support.apple.com/en-gb/guide/mac-help/mh40616/13.0/mac/13.0).